Psychology

 These practices, as well as Buddhism itself, became a significant part of the lives of many people and helped them become happier, more self-aware, and more compassionate toward others.

-If you want to learn more about integrating Buddhist teachings and practices such as meditation in your therapeutic practice, consider checking out our Psychology Program Overview or speak with an Admissions Advisor to learn more about our programs.
+If you want to learn more about integrating Buddhist teachings and practices such as meditation in your therapeutic practice, consider checking out our Graduate School of Psychology or speak with an Admissions Advisor to learn more about our programs.

 Resources: